Gunung Lang Recreational Park, Ipoh - travelswithsun

 You can purchase tickets from the one-storey building that houses some stalls, a café (wasn’t open on a Wednesday), a surau and toilets, as well as the ticket counter for the boat rides.

-The main visitor center is the only proper building in Gunung Lang Recreational Park.
+This main visitor center is the only proper building in the park.
 It is right in front of the car park, and just beside the manmade waterfall.

 Gunung Lang Jetty – Photo by Travelswithsun